 Hotel California is listed as one of the essential guitar tunes played with a capo.
 Don explains how it came to that.
 (3/2014)

 Got a guitar-related question for Don?
-Contact us.
+Submit it here.

 A limited number of submissions are handled equally on a first-come basis and subsequently published.
 If you don’t see your question posted yet, please be patient!